searchisko/elasticsearch-river-jira/README.md

     | master         | 0.19 -> master   | 5+           | 2                     |
     ----------------------------------------------------------------------------

-The JIRA river indexes JIRA issues and comments, and makes it searchable by ElasticSearch.
-JIRA is pooled periodically to detect changed issues (search operation with JQL query over `updatedDate` field) to update search index.
+The JIRA river indexes JIRA issues and comments, and makes them searchable by ElasticSearch.
+JIRA is pooled periodically to detect changed issues (search operation with JQL query over `updatedDate` field) to update search index in incremental update mode.
+Periodical full update may be configured too to completely refresh search index and remove issues deleted in JIRA from it (deletes are not catched by incremental updates).

 Creating the JIRA river can be done using: